isomerpages/nhg-redcap/_about-redcap/Who can use NHG REDCap?.md

 </li>
 </ul>
 <p>NHG Staff should note that REDCap User Accounts are not automatically
 issued.
-REDCap User Accounts must be requested for.</p>
+NHG Staff will need to apply for their REDCap User Accounts.</p>
 <p></p>
 <p><sup>If your Inst/Dept would like us to conduct a Presentation on REDCap and how it can benefit your research activities, please contact us at redcap@nhg.com.sg .</sup>
 </p>